A Decision Making Framework for Recommended Maintenance of Road Segments: Proposed framework

 \subsection{pavement performance prediction model}

-Since the automatic detection of pavement performance is generally performed once a year, the amount of data for each evaluation unit is not large.
-For example, although a certain road section has been detected continuously for 10 years, the sample size is only 10.
+Over the past period up until now, pavement performance prediction has directly determined the annual maintenance plans of highway administration departments.
+Therefore, it has always been an important topic in the field of highway maintenance, but also an unsolved difficult problem.
+Many scholars have done a lot of work on pavement performance prediction, but their results are limited to ideal data in the laboratory, because in real engineering applications, due to routine maintenance and maintenance engineering interventions, the distribution of historical data is non-natural decay, and the frequency of once-a-year detection results in very few samples.
+The numerous factors have led to the lack of mature pavement performance prediction applications in the maintenance field.

 In summary, the road performance prediction method is based on small sample data in the current situation.
 Except for the small sample, we also need to consider the situation of maintenance engineering intervention, thus, we prefer to construct the Long-short time memory (LSTM)\cite{LSTMppp} model in our proposed framework, because LSTM can remember information for the long term.
 This is done by remembering the previous output and combining it with the current one.
 This ability determines that LSTM can solve the nonlinear problem of data brought about by maintenance engineering intervention better than other models.
 The proposed pavement performance prediction model is composed of two parts:

-\begin{enumerate} \item[1)]Use feature engineering to capture the relation between the pavement performance index and each disease, and use selected diseases as features to construct the LSTM model to predict the future number of each pavement disease.
+\begin{enumerate} \item[1)]Use feature engineering to capture the relation between the pavement performance index and each disease, and use selected diseases as features to construct the LSTM model to predict the future number of each pavement disease, similar with some scholars use LSTM for pavement temperature predict\cite{Miland2021PavementTem}.

 \item[2)]Use all of the historical data to construct and train the multiple linear regression model, and predict the performance of the pavement using each future number of disease results of step 1). \end{enumerate}